The 8 Essential Interviewer Skills

 Getting it right takes more than following a script.

-In this article, we’ll explore the 8 top skills every interviewer needs to master in order to make better hiring decisions.
+In this article, we’ll explore the 8 top skills every good interviewer needs to master in order to make better hiring decisions.

 1. Active Listening